 Nell Bennett

-I was called to the New South Wales Bar in 2019.
-My legal work is informed by a longstanding interest in the strategic dimensions of law, particularly where it intersects with questions of force, security and state power.
+Before coming to the Bar, I worked in academia and research, focusing on national security, political violence, terrorism and maritime affairs.
+My legal practice continues to be informed by a longstanding interest in the strategic dimensions of law, particularly where criminal justice intersects with questions of state power, security and public order.

-I hold a PhD and Master of Research from Macquarie University, and graduated from the Diploma in Law (Legal Profession Admission Board) with the Stuart Spencer Prize for Academic Excellence, awarded to the most distinguished graduate.
+I hold a PhD and Master of Research from Macquarie University and graduated from the Diploma in Law (Legal Profession Admission Board) with the Stuart Spencer Prize for Academic Excellence, awarded to the most distinguished graduate.

 Liability limited by a scheme approved under Professional Standards Legislation.